 Once the project manager finalized one sprint, the team recognizes the challenges in the development of the project and workout on each detail and assure the product owner, which item they can complete in one sprint.
 That’s how a sprint starts.

 Once the sprint starts the status of the first item in the product logs moves to the sprint log.
 And the next item in the product logs comes on the first level of the prioritized list.

 Once the team pulled out the first item from the product backlog, they start working on the sprint backlog.
 Again the sprint backlog is divided into smaller interdependent units and prioritized.
-It is more detail part of the functionality.
+It is a more detailed part of the functionality.
 The team discusses all the tasks in the daily scrum meeting.
 A sprint contains 4 units of the scrum.
-Usually, scrum meeting is addressed by a scrum master and all the team members and product owner are involved.
+Usually, a scrum meeting is addressed by a scrum master, and all the team members and product owners are involved.

 A scrum board that shows the 4 columns of the tasks, Sprint backlog, in-progress, completed, tested.

 Once all the features are developed and tested in one sprint, it is ready to deliver at the end of the sprint.

 That is how all the features go one by one in sprints and all the backlogs get handled by the end of the project and delivered successfully.